AdobeDocs/commerce-cloud-service.en/help/user/magento-platform.md

 ![Banner](../assets/banner-hex-violet.png)

-## Magento on Adobe Experience Cloud
+## Magento on Adobe Experience Cloud Infrastructure

 The Adobe Commerce Program is a fully managed hosting platform that provides a **self-service** approach to building, deploying, and managing your Magento Commerce application in a Cloud-native environment.
 From the Commerce Program portal, you control: